-Akagera National Park’s roads have improved significantly since African Parks came on board allowing for varied game drives around plains, hills and lakes.
-They usually take place in the mornings and afternoons, or will take a full day if venturing to the north, with night drives an option for spotting Akagera’s nocturnal wildlife.
+Akagera National Park’s roads have improved significantly since African Parks came on board allowing for varied game drives around plains, hills, and lakes.
+They usually take place in the mornings and afternoons or will take a full day if venturing to the north, with night drives an option for spotting Akagera’s nocturnal wildlife.

-Boat trips along the shores of Lake Ihema, Rwanda’s second largest lake, yield some great aquatic bird sightings and you can even fish on Lake Shakani.
+Boat trips along the shores of Lake Ihema, Rwanda’s second-largest lake, yield some great aquatic bird sightings and you can even fish on Lake Shakani.

-Unusually, African Parks offers the opportunity to get a feel for the management of a national park on behind-the-scenes tours to their HQ and to meet the staff.
+Unusually, African Parks offers the opportunity to get a feel for the management of a national park on behind-the-scenes tours to their Head Quarters and to meet the staff.
 Interestingly, because Rwanda is particularly strong on gender equality, Akagera National Park has many female guides, a rare breed on most African safaris.

 Wildlife of Akagera National Park

 Akagera’s wildlife has increased significantly over recent years and the latest count estimated that the Park is now home to some 8,000 large animals.
 The new perimeter fence completed in late 2013 should also impact positively on numbers.